-Canada always has a welcoming immigration policy for the skilled immigrant and whose experience is in-demand in the country.
-Canadian immigration office – Immigration, Refugees & Citizenship Canada (IRCC) has over 60 immigration programs to help the immigrants all over the world to apply for.
+Canada always has a welcoming immigration policy for skilled immigrant and whose experience is in demand in the country.
+Canadian immigration office Immigration, Refugees & Citizenship Canada (IRCC) has over 60 immigration programs to help immigrants all over the world to apply for.
 Depending on their skill sets and requirements immigrants can apply under any of the immigration programs they want to apply under.

 Immigrants have to clear the 67 points eligibility point system in order to be able to apply under this program.
 Candidates are awarded points based on some selection factors like age, work experience, language proficiency, adaptability etc. Once the immigrants are able to clear the 67 points eligibility system they are allowed to apply under the express entry program.

-For more details click on express entry program
+For more details click on the express entry program.

 First, is to directly approach the provincial immigration office.
 Immigrants who want to settle in a particular province can apply directly by creating a profile in their immigration website.
 Once they have created their profile is evaluated based on eligibility factors.
 If the profile is selected for provincial nomination, they have to create an express profile and reflect their provincial nomination there.